lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

         SS = KDF (Z, ssLen)
    ~~~

-4. Output the shared secret SS and the ciphertext C.  Send the
+4. Output the shared secret SS and the ciphertext ct.
+Send the
-   ciphertext C to the recipient.
+   ciphertext ct to the recipient.

 NOTE: The random integer z MUST be generated independently at random
 for different encryption operations, whether for the same or different